OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ____________________________________________________

-This report was written and submitted by Caterina Bonan, Postdoctoral Researcher at the University of Cambridge, who takes full responsibity for any mistake or unaccuracy in it.
+This report was written and submitted by Caterina Bonan, Postdoctoral Researcher at the University of Cambridge, who takes full responsibility for any mistake or inaccuracy in it.

 ____________________________________________________